All posts

 It's not location-specific to events.
 When you're at a music festival, Bumble BFF shows you people in your general area of the city, not specifically people at the same festival.
 You might match with someone on the other side of town.

-The asynchronous model doesn't fit real-time contexts.
+The asynchronous model doesn't fit real-time contexts either.
 At a live event, the window of connection is now — in the next hour or two.
 Swiping and waiting for a match to message back doesn't fit the energy of a live event.

-Not designed for the "we're both here right now" moment.
+And it's not designed for the "we're both here right now" moment.
 The magic of live events is shared experience.
-Bumble BFF doesn't leverage that shared context.
+Bumble BFF doesn't use that shared context.

 FirstMove is designed specifically for the live event scenario.
 Where Bumble BFF asks "who in my city might be a good friend?", FirstMove asks "who is here at this event right now and open to connecting?"